JuliaGizmos/Interact.jl/DESIGN.md

 Layout system
 -------------
 Sometimes we will need to group and lay widgets out in specific ways.
 I think this should be decoupled from interactive stuff.
-Having things like a container widget which builds a composite typed value will be unnecessarily complex in the context of React.jl.
+Having things like a container widget which builds a composite typed value will be unnecessarily complex in the context of Reactive.jl.
 A Layout module would have the following:

 A type `Element` which represents anything displayable (can use type promotion here to make specific types displayable).
 Element will be a [group](http://en.wikipedia.org/wiki/Group_(mathematics)) that has some useful operators: